Where to Stay in Helsinki First Time: 8 Best Areas

 Kamppi is also home to Lasipalatsi (Glass Palace) and Tennispalatsi (Tennis Palace) which were built in the 1930s for the Olympic Games.
 Now the building house HAM Helsinki Art Museum and the Amos REX art museum.

-You can find cultural sights such as Kamppi Chapel, Helsinki Cathedral, the Old Church, Narinkkatori Market, Alexander Theatre and Natural Museum of Helsinki.
+You can visit the Narinkkatori Market, Alexander Theatre, and Natural Museum of Helsinki.

-Kamppi Centre complex is perharp the busiest area in neighborhood which was completed in 2005.
+Kamppi is home to numerous shopping centrers including Kamppi Centre complex, the region’s largest complex and was completed in 2005.
 It has a shopping centre, a bus terminal, metro station, as well as restaurants, and bars.

 Tavastia Club is an iconic rock club that has an incredibly rich and long history in the city and has hosted most of the best Finnish rock bands and artists in general.
 The location is small, the look is underground and the music is great.